27 Jul 2023

 • It’s designed to improve accessibility and affordability of insurance to people in cyclone-prone areas

-• QBE is required to transfer all cyclone risk policies to the Cyclone Reinsurance Pool in 2023
+• QBE successfully transferred all cyclone risk policies to the Cyclone Reinsurance Pool at the end of 2023

 The reinsurance premium we pay to the ARPC will be factored into the calculation of a customer’s insurance premium.